openhab/openhab-docs/_addons_bindings/netatmo/readme.md

 For example your serial number "h00bcdc" should end up as "02:00:00:00:bc:dc".

 ## Discovery

 If you don't manually create things in the *.things file, the Netatmo Binding is able to discover automatically all depending modules and devices from Netatmo website.

 ## Channels

 ### Weather Station Main Indoor Device

+#### Configuration

+Weather station does not need any refreshInterval setting.
+Based on a standard update period of 10mn by Netatmo systems - it will auto adapt to stick closest as possible to last data availability.

 Example item for the **indoor module**: